 Raspberry Pi: Mount a USB Drive Manually

-1. Firstly install the following package if you’re using a NTFS drive.
+1. Firstly install the following package if you’re using an NTFS drive.

 sudo apt-get install ntfs-3g

-2. Now if you don’t know the drive UUID then we will need to get it.
-You can get a list of drives and their UUID that are currently connected to the pi by running the following command.
+2. Now if you don’t know the drive UUID, then we will need to get it.
+You can get a list of drives and their UUID that is currently connected to the Pi by running the following command.

 ls -l /dev/disk/by-uuid

-4. Now it is important that we create a clean directory to mount the USB to.
+4. Now it is important that we create a clean directory to mount the USB too.
 To create the directory, enter the following:

 sudo mkdir /media/usb1